 Events/exhibitions organized | |

-April 3-7, 2019 | Shadow Protocol Curator for Ed Video Media Arts Centre, Supermarket Art Fair, Stockholm, SE |
+April 3 - 7, 2019 | Shadow Protocol, group exhibition Curator for Ed Video Media Arts Centre, Supermarket Art Fair, Stockholm, SE |

-April 13 - 20, 2017 | Everything Woman is Alien to Me Curator, Premarts, Berlin, DE |
+April 13 - 20, 2017 | Everything Woman is Alien to Me Curator, exhibition and programming, Premarts, Berlin, DE |

-May 23 - 28, 2016 | Post-Internet Philosophy (group exhibition) Co-curator/Participant, Pergamom-Palais, Humboldt-Universität zu Berlin, DE |
+May 23 - 28, 2016 | Post-Internet Philosophy, group exhibition Co-curator/Participant, Pergamom-Palais, Humboldt-Universität zu Berlin, DE |

 March 9, 2014 | ARTHattack!
 Undergraduate Symposium Co-chair, University of Guelph/Art Gallery of Guelph, CA |